-In January 2012, in consultation with the Compensation Committee's then compensation consultant, Setren, Smallberg & Associates, the Board established its compensation policy for outside directors, which was subsequently revised in April 2015 and in January 2016.
+In January 2012, in consultation with the Compensation Committee's then compensation consultant, Setren, Smallberg & Associates, the Board established its compensation policy for outside directors, which was subsequently revised in April 2015, in January 2016 and in March 2017 in consultation with the Compensation Committee's current compensation consultant, Board Advisory.
 Members of the Board who are also employees of the Company are not entitled to any compensation with respect to their service as Board members.